A Theoretical Analysis of Test-Driven Code Generation: Experimental details

 \subsubsection{QiskitHumanEvalSim}

-A novel subset of QiskitHumanEval~\cite{vishwakarma2024qiskit} that we introduce.
+A novel subset of QiskitHumanEval~\citep{vishwakarma2024qiskit}, that we introduce.
 It consists of the subset of the 143/151 questions (excluding task ids 43, 97, 98, 122, 129, 133, 134, 146 of which 6 are classified as basic, 2 as intermediate, and none as difficult) that can be solved without access to a real-world quantum computer (i.e., simulated), democratizing the dataset.
-Due to the small fraction of training data being dedicated to Qiskit during typical LLM training, and since Qiskit's API has undergone multiple backward-incompatible changes, QiskitHumanEvalSim is a great testbed for agentic environment interaction.
+Due to the small fraction of training data being dedicated to Qiskit during typical LLM training, and since Qiskit's API has undergone multiple backward-incompatible changes, QiskitHumanEvalSim is a great testbed for runtime environment interaction.
+Note that QiskitHumanEval adopts the Apache 2.0 License.